 There are many different types of cracked teeth.
 Some can only be exposed using X-ray machines, while others are clearly visible to the naked eye.
-In cases where the tooth root is affected, root canal therapy is the most viable treatment option.
+In cases where the pulp is affected, root canal therapy is the most viable treatment option.
 The pulp, nerves and vessels of the tooth will be removed, and the resulting space will be filled with gutta-percha.
-A crown or filling will be added to stabilize the tooth and it will continue to function as normal.
+A crown is placed to wrap and stabilize the tooth so that it will continue to function as normal.

 When the crack is too severe for the tooth to be saved, Dr. Escarsega will perform an extraction.
 There are a number of restorative options in this case, such as bridges, dental implants and partial dentures.
 All of these structures can restore biting, chewing and speaking functions.

 If you have any questions or concerns about cracked teeth, please ask Dr. Escarsega.